-Undergoing a wisdom teeth procedure is a form of surgery.
-Just as you should prepare properly before the procedure, it makes sense to know what you should do once the surgery is over.
-Here are some tips that will help you during the rest of that first day and in the days to follow.
+Undergoing a wisdom teeth removal procedure is a form of surgery.
+Just as you should prepare properly before the procedure, it makes sense to know what you should do after wisdom tooth extraction.
+Here are some tips that will help you during the rest of that first day and in several days after wisdom teeth surgery.

 Part of the basic wisdom teeth surgery procedure involves using gauze to protect the open space where the wisdom tooth once resided.
 It also helps move along the clotting process.
-Many doctors recommend leaving it in place for a half-hour after you regain consciousness.
+Many doctors recommend leaving it in place for a half-hour after tooth extraction.
 After that time gently lift the gauze away from the area and discard it properly.

 It’s only natural for people to be a bit curious after undergoing wisdom teeth surgery.
 If you feel the temptation to touch the area with your tongue, resist the urge.
 Doing so could trigger additional bleeding and impede the healing process.

 The same is true with rinsing and brushing.
 While you may normally brush your teeth with gusto and rinse vigorously, now is the time to be gentle.
 Keep the bristles away from the area and rinse slowly and with care.
 Doing so allows you to keep the bacteria in your mouth in check while avoiding the possibility of dislodging the blood that has clotted over the open socket.